-Osmosis and diffusion are the two different types of passive transport which play an important role in moving molecules in and out of the cell.
+Osmosis and diffusion are the two different types of passive transport, which play a vital role in moving molecules in and out of the cell.

 The process of moving of solvent particles across a semipermeable membrane from a dilute solution into a concentrated solution to equalize concentration.
 The complete process does not require energy in order to take place.

 The process of moving particles from a region of higher concentration to the region of lower concentration until equilibrium is reached.
-The complete process does not require energy in order to take place.
+Simple diffusion does not require energy in order to take place; however, facilitated diffusion requires ATP.

 Difference between Osmosis and Diffusion